jtmuller5/twilio-high-pass-filter-example/README.md

 Create a Twilio account and purchase a new number.

+## Choose your Filter
+There is a `TODO` in the [`twilioSocket.ts`](./src/twilioSocket.ts) file with the filter options.
+Select which one you want from the list:

+- highPassFilterAndSaveToWav
+- bandPassFilterAndSaveToWav
+- biquadBandPassFilterAndSaveToWav

 ## Run the Server

 Use the VS Code "Run Server" task or the following command to run the server: